Aura-healthcare/Aura_gitbook/Aura Gateway.md

 ## Source Code

-The Aura mobile app source code is open source, distributed under GPL license and available on **Github**.
+The Aura Gateway source code is open source, distributed under GPL license and available on **Github**.